mfrasco/Metrics/README.md

 ## Metrics Repo

-This repository contains the code for the **Metrics** package in R. **Metrics** was created by Ben Hamner, and its original home is located [at this github repo](https://github.com/benhamner/Metrics/).
-That repo contains packages for common machine learning metrics in several programming languages, not just R. However, on 2017-04-21, CRAN orphaned the R package.
-In an effort to revive the status of the R package, I cloned the original and created this repo.
-Since then, I have added new metrics, improved documentation, and fixed bugs.
+This repository contains code for the **Metrics** package in R. **Metrics** was created by Ben Hamner and came from [this github repo](https://github.com/benhamner/Metrics/).
+Hamner's repo contains packages for common machine learning metrics in several programming languages, not just R. On 2017-04-21, CRAN orphaned the R package.
+To revive the status of the R package, I cloned the original and created this repo.
+I have added new metrics, improved documentation, and fixed bugs.
 This repository will be the home of active development on the **Metrics** R package moving forward.

 ## Community Feedback